Krutyolkin/K2View-Academy/articles/02_fabric_architecture/08_kafka_basic_commands.md

-Note that if you run Kafka on a windows server, you need make the following adjustments on he commands above:
+Note that when running Kafka on a Windows server, make the following adjustments on the above commands:

-- Run the *.bat scripts from the cmd window.
+- Run the **.bat** scripts from the cmd window.

   **Examples:**

-  - To start Kafka on windows server, run the following steps:
+  - To start Kafka on a Windows server, do the following:

     - Open a new cmd window in the same location as [Kafka local directory]

-    -  Run the following command on the cmd window:
+    -  Run the following command on the cmd window: .\bin\windows\kafka-server-start.bat .\config\server.properties

-      .\bin\windows\kafka-server-start.bat .\config\server.properties

   - To start a Kafka consumer on a "test" topic, do the following:

-    - Open a new cmd window in the same location as [Kafka local directory]\bin\windows
+    - Open a new cmd window in the same location as [Kafka local directory]\bin\windows.

-    - Run the following command on the cmd window:

-      kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic test
+    - Run the following command on the cmd window: kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic test.

-- The local Kafka installation runs on a default port 9092.
-Edit the commands above and replace the port from 9093 to 9092.
+The local Kafka installation runs on the default port (9092).
+Edit the above commands and replace port 9093 with port 9092.

 - [Click for more information about local installation of Kafka and Zookeeper](/articles/demo_project/01_local_installation_of_zookeper_kafka_and_ES.md).